QubesOS/qubes-doc/project-security/canary.md

 title: Qubes canaries
 ---

-A **Qubes Canary** is a security announcement periodically issued by the [Qubes Security Team](/security/#qubes-security-team) through the [Qubes Security Pack](/security/pack/) consisting of several statements to the effect that the signers of the canary have not been compromised.
+A **Qubes canary** is a security announcement periodically issued by the [Qubes security team](/security/#qubes-security-team) through the [Qubes security pack](/security/pack/) consisting of several statements to the effect that the signers of the canary have not been compromised.
 The idea is that, as long as signed canaries including such statements continue to be published, all is well.
 However, if the canaries should suddenly cease, if one or more signers